matter-labs/zksync-era/core/node/eth_sender/README.md

 sends them using `send_tx`.
 It also tries to fetch status of transactions with status `Pending` using `get_tx`.

 There isn't a way to 'cancel' transactions already sent to eth-sender.
-If there is a need to remove some transactions, we remove them only from `l1_transactions` table and create new 'replacement' ones using different idempotency_key.
+If there is a need to remove some transactions, we remove them only from `l1_transactions` table and create new 'replacement' ones using different id.